Mob Programming & TDD hands on

 to our maling list to be notified of the next scheduled class.

-(Same times if daylight time is in effect).
 We may go overtime.
 Class is taught in English.
 You must enable your video during class, and please use a headset or a good-quality microphone.
-We will contact you a few days prior to the first day of class with additional details about connection, software, etc. Classes are taught using a mixture of Zoom.com and Spatial.chat, and we use Miro.com for shared whiteboards.
+We will contact you a few days prior to the first day of class with additional details about connection, software, etc. Classes are taught using a mixture of Zoom.com and Spatial.chat, and we use Mural.co for shared whiteboards.
 We will email details to you a few days before class.

 Once the COVID situation allows, we will be happy to present this class in-house as full-day sessions.
 (3-partial-day remote classes are 2-full-day in-house classes).
 You can optionally add additional days for more in-depth hands-on work.
 All in-house attendees must provide proof of vaccination and follow CDC masking guidelines.
 Please contact Allen (email@example.com) for pricing and other details.